felipe90/globant-bootcamp/README.md

 ```
 jspm install
 ```
-To se more documentation about jspm go here,
+To see more documentation about jspm go here,
 ```
 http://jspm.io/docs/getting-started.html
 ```